liam-wiltshire/talks/machinelearning/content.md

 # Classification

 - Within supervised learning there are two problems we could be solving:
- - Classification - Analyze a piece of data to predict the probability of it belonging in a discreet category
+ - Classification - Analyze a piece of data to predict which category it is most similar to
  - Regression - Analyze a piece of data to predict where along a continuous line it would fit

 ???